 Geoff has appeared in a recurring on the ABC Family channel hit drama, Make It or Break It.
 Geoff plays the sportscaster.
 He has hosted a number of LA Marathon radio broadcasts.
 Some of Geoff’s classic commercials are for Powerade with LeBron James, Nike with Lance Armstrong , IBM with Gordie Howe, and Del Taco with former World Series MVP David Eckstein still live on the net.

 Navarette, Reuben: KMPC, 1994-95.
-Reuben writes for the Arizona Republic and is a talk show host at KFYI-Phoenix.
+Reuben writes for the Arizona Republic and was a talk show host at KFYI-Phoenix.
 He is a CNN contributor and a nationally syndicated columnist with the Washington Post Writers Group.

 Navarro, Richard: KNOB, 1979-88; KGER, 1988-97; Salem/LA 1997-2006; KWVE-2007-09.
 Richard is the production director at Christian Talk KWVE.